-The purpose of this post is to determine where the safest places to live are in the Granite State.
-Those places where crime is usually something you hear about on Facebook, but not in your local paper.
+The purpose of this post is to determine where the safest cities to live are in the Granite State.
+Those places where crime is usually something you hear about on Facebook, but not from your local paper.

 How we calculated the safest cities in New Hampshire

 We only looked at cities that have populations of more than 5,000 people reported to the FBI in 2016.
-This left us with a total of 66 places in New Hampshire to rank.
+This left us with a total of 66 of the biggest cities in New Hampshire to rank.

-We ranked each place for each criteria from 1 to 66 where 1 in any particular category is the safest.
+We ranked each city for each criteria from 1 to 66 where 1 in any particular category is the safest.

 Next, we averaged each places two criteria to create a Safety Index.
 We crowned the place with the lowest overall Safety Score "The Safest Place In New Hampshire".